shummie/Halite-2-Shummie/index.md

 ## The Drone Harass

-So, for those of you young'uns who don't know what the drone harass is, watch this: (https://www.youtube.com/watch?v=etDGtMMhf9w)
+So, for those of you young'uns who don't know what the drone harass is, watch this: [Probe Rush](https://www.youtube.com/watch?v=etDGtMMhf9w)

 Ok, for everyone else.
 I first noticed this from @ewirkerman.
 Early on, he would send out a lone ship (I think even as aggressively as one of his three starting ships) to harass the enemy by either targeting his docked ships, or by distracting them enough that they would start chasing it and thus lose production.
 Early on, most bots did not have good defense, or would overcommit to defending against enemy ships.
 It was a very effective strategy for a long time until people started having better enemy targeting and wouldn't have 10 ships chase a single one.
 You can still see this idea in many bots today, maybe not explicitly coded, but more from emergent behavior through better combat evaluation.

 ## Rushing

 Oh rushing.
 How I hate you.
 I'm going to get the attribution wrong, but I think the first person that I saw do this was @mellendo in the beta.
 I noticed that he was quickly rushing to kill off people's ships early on and it was all downhill from there.
-I'm not going to expound upon this more since @fohristiwhirl did a great job explaining this in his writeup (https://github.com/fohristiwhirl/halite2_rush_theory).
+I'm not going to expound upon this more since @fohristiwhirl did a great job explaining this in his writeup [Rush Theory](https://github.com/fohristiwhirl/halite2_rush_theory).

 I think rushing is a broken game design that basically reduces the game to a coinflip.